Sugi004/Gmail-Clone/README.md

 Initially I have created 2 accounts testaccount@gmail.com and testaccount2@gmail.com and made a email communication between them.

+Tech Stack: MERN

 The Front end is created with React + Vite.
+The Back end is created with Node js, Express.
+MongoDB database is used for storing user data and mails.

 Features